namuan/openrouter-proxy-ui/README.md

   – Complete request/response headers and bodies (pretty-printed JSON, XML, HTML).
   — Streaming responses are captured and re-assembled for easy reading.

+## Setup / Installation

+Run `install.command` from Finder or Terminal.

 ## Development

 ### Using Make Commands